 - Send daily CDR report to: The call data record (CDR) lists all calls that come into the hunt group.
 The report is sent at midnight each night to the email address listed in this field (e.g., firstname.lastname@example.org).
 Only one email address is allowed in this field.

 - Permissions to monitor this account: This setting defines which extensions may monitor the status of this account, for example with a BLF button.
 By default, all extensions are allowed to see the status of an account.
-The setting is a list of extensions and wildcard patterns, seperated by space characters.
-If the list element contains a "np" (no pickup) flag after a colon seperator, then the monitoring will show only if the account is idle or busy.
+The setting is a list of extensions and wildcard patterns, separated by space characters.
+If the list element contains a "np" (no pickup) flag after a colon separator, then the monitoring will show only if the account is idle or busy.
 An example for this settings would be "41 42 5* 61:np 70*:np".
 The "np" flag was introduced in version 61.

 - Music on hold source: From the dropdown list, choose the music that callers will hear while waiting.

 - Record incoming calls to hunt groups: When this setting is enabled, the system will record all calls that come into the hunt group.
 The recordings can later be retrieved and reviewed.